 The aim of this project was to understand how people engage with (smart) e-cycling and the issues for policy, design/product development and research that could lead to a higher uptake of e-bikes in the UK, and thereby potentially reduce carbon emissions.

-This project is positioned at the intersection of more traditional cycling research, mobile media studies and user-centred design, and aims to understand electric cycling as a unique mode of transport, with distinctive potential and challenges in the UK context.
+This project was positioned at the intersection of more traditional cycling research, mobile media studies and user-centred design, and aimed to understand electric cycling as a unique mode of transport, with distinctive potential and challenges in the UK context.

 A ‘smart’ monitoring system was developed (implemented on 30 e-bikes) that autonomously recorded and transmitted the bikes position, route and level of assistance (open source, open hardware) in real time, feeding an online interface for both research analysis and participant review, turning singular e-bikes into a networked fleet.